GDPR Regulation under GPP

 The GDPR is a strict data privacy and security law and it came into effect on May 25th, 2018.
 It grants consumers rights to determine how their personal data is processed.
 For more information, see GDPR.

-What is a Consent String Format
+What is a Consent String Format?

 A consent string format is a coded character string that stores information about the consumer’s consent choices.
 It enables publishers, advertisers and downstream partners to decode which consents end-users have agreed to.